Otard95/simple-json-database/README.md

 # simple-json-database
-A simple node.js database using json to store you data.
+A simple node.js database using JSON to store your data.

 ## Installation
 ```